bus agent — diagnostics and development helper for the agent runner

 Files

 bus agent does not read or write workspace datasets, schemas, or datapackage.json.
 It may read prompt template files or prompt files when you pass --template or --prompt.
 The default agent and run-config defaults (model, output format, timeout) are read from user-level preferences via the bus-preferences Go library; the user sets them with the bus preferences CLI (e.g. bus preferences set bus-agent.runtime gemini).
-The module does not own the preferences file — bus-preferences owns it — so configuration for persistent defaults is through bus preferences; flags and environment still override for the session or single invocation.
-When the runner enables AGENTS.md for a runtime that requires repo-local config (e.g. Gemini or Claude), it may create or merge files only under the additive, Bus-owned rules described in Project instructions (AGENTS.md) and in the module SDD; it never edits user configuration outside the project working directory.
+Configure persistent defaults through bus preferences; flags and environment still override for the session or single invocation.
+When the runner enables AGENTS.md for a runtime that requires repo-local config (e.g. Gemini or Claude), it may create or merge files only under the additive project-instruction rules described in Project instructions (AGENTS.md) and in the module reference; it never edits user configuration outside the project working directory.

 Exit status and errors